warmcat/lws-esp32-factory/README.md

 This is a standalone <1MB image intended for the 1MB "factory" slot on ESP32.

+This image is designed to look after two cases

+ - Factory bringup, where you push PEM SSL certs to the device and set "factory options"

+ - Common user setup, for example teaching the device about your AP passphrase, updating your OTA or the factory application, and user setup like device grouping name

+Your actual "OTA" application is something completely different, and has its own 2.9MB flash area.
+This -factory app is designed to take care of all common setup stuff and put it in nvs to be shared with the OTA app.

 It has the following capabilities:

 ### Initial Factory Setup Page

-Allows overriding default serial, setting device options string, and uploading SSL certs
+Allows overriding default serial, setting device options string, and uploading PEM SSL certs

 ![Factory Setup](https://libwebsockets.org/setup3.png)

-With an empty nvs, the first time this will come up at http://192.168.4.1 in AP mode, ie at port 80 without SSL since no certs.
+With an empty nvs, the first time this will come up at http://192.168.4.1 in AP mode, ie at port 80 without SSL, since no SSL certs configured yet.

-After the DER format SSL certs have been uploaded, everything subsequently is in https.
+After the PEM format SSL certs have been uploaded, everything subsequently is in https on port 443.

 ### User configuration Setup Page